If you're looking for love, it's normal to have fantasies.

 JW's believe that rebellion against the organization is the path of Satan, who also rebelled against God.
 JW's believe that if they disobey the organization, they are rebelling against God.
 The wisdom of the Watchtower is thought to be wisdom of God.

-Even if they leave to be with you, their mind will still belong to the Watchtower unless they get lots of professional help.
+Even if they leave to be with you, their mind will still belong to the organization unless they get lots of professional help.
 Most are not willing to do that because they don't see any value in 'worldly wisdom', - i.e. everyone outside the Watchtower religion.
-They believe that the world is dominated by Satan and he is constantly tempting them to leave the teachings of the WT.
-The only source of truth for JW's is JW.ORG.
+They believe that the world is dominated by Satan and he is constantly tempting them to leave the teachings of the organization.
+The only source of truth for JW's is the JW religion.

 When it comes to dating, some JW's do the right and honorable thing.
 They date dedicated, baptized JW's or they don't date at all.
 Others are too weak and become impatient.
 They begin to look outside of the organization for a mate.
 Here is their fantasy.